 13240 S. West Bay Shore Dr. | Traverse City | 231.932.4526

 A captivating rainy-day spot to take young kids, this hands-on venue is equal parts entertainment and education.
-Children learn all about the magnificent Great Lakes watershed as they pilot freighters, become raindrops in the water cycle, and splash around in the “water table”—a free-flowing water installation that’s the museum’s most popular exhibit. $7 for all day admission; kids under age 1 are free.
+Children learn all about the magnificent Great Lakes watershed as they pilot freighters, become raindrops in the water cycle, and splash around in the “water table”—a free-flowing water installation that’s the museum’s most popular exhibit.
+All-day admission is $7; kids under 1 are free.

 1705 S. Garfield Ave. | Traverse City | 231.946.2610